onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 their development.
 As suitable infrastructure becomes deployed, NCSPs have a common interest in guidelines that support the ease of deployment of VNFs in each other’s Network Cloud.
-After reading these VNF guidelines, NCSPs should be motivated to join AT&T in evolving these guidelines in the OpenECOMP open source community to meet the industry’s collective needs.
+After reading these VNF guidelines, NCSPs should be motivated to join ONAP in evolving these guidelines to meet the industry’s collective needs.

 **Other interested parties**